buildpacks/docs/content/docs/for-platform-operators/tutorials/lifecycle/_index.md

 <!--more-->

-The majority of Buildpack users use platforms, such as [pack][pack] and [kpack][kpack], to run Buildpacks and create `OCI images`.
+The majority of Buildpack users use community-maintained platforms, such as [pack][pack] and [kpack][kpack], to run Buildpacks and create `OCI images`.
 However this might not be desireable especially for users maintaining their own platforms and seeking more control over how the underlying Buildpack `lifecycle phases` are executed.

-> This tutorial is derived from a [blog post][blog post] contributed by one of our community.
+> This tutorial is derived from a [blog post][blog post] contributed by one of our community members.

 In this step-by-step tutorial, you will build a `Bash` application without using any `platform` tooling like `pack` or `kpack`.
 You will also leverage the individual `lifecycle phases` to produce a runnable application image.

 ## Prerequisites

+This tutorial has been tested on linux amd64 and darwin arm64 platforms.
 You'll need to clone a local copy of the following to get started:

-* The `lifecycle`
+* The CNB `lifecycle`

   ```text
   git clone https://github.com/buildpacks/lifecycle